How To Work Out Exterior Angles

 The Sum of Exterior Angles Theorem

 The sum of exterior angles theorem is a cornerstone of polygon geometry.
 It states that the sum of the exterior angles of any convex polygon, taking one angle at each vertex, is always 360 degrees.
-This theorem holds true regardless of the number of sides the polygon has.
+Still, this theorem holds true regardless of the number of sides the polygon has.
 Whether it's a triangle, a quadrilateral, or a decagon, the exterior angles will always add up to 360 degrees.

 Exterior Angles of Regular Polygons